-Here at Mailbox Monday, we want to encourage participants to not only share the books they received, but to check out the books others have received.
-We encourage you to share the books that caught your eye in the comments.
+At Mailbox Monday we encourage participants to not only share the books they received, but to check out the books others have received.
+Each week will share a few Books That Caught Our Eye from that weeks’ Mailbox Monday.

-What books did you add to your wish lists this week?
+What books caught your eye this week?

 ***ATTENTION: We’re looking for a new host!
 Velvet would like to pass the torch onto someone new.
 If you’re interested, please email savvyverseandwit AT gmail